ujunwa-DS/ujunwa-DS/README.md

-- 👋 Hi, I’m @ujunwa
+- 👋 Hi, I’m Obinna
 - 👀 I’m interested in data analysis and science
 - 🌱 I’m currently learning POWER BI and Excel
 - 💞️ I’m looking to collaborate on ANYTHING DATA ANYALYSIS AND SCIENCE, MACHINE LEARNING
-- 📫 How to reach me ...ujunwaogbuehi04@gmail.com

 <!---
 ujunwa-DS/ujunwa-DS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.